shijiazhuang34/KanPianManager/README.md

 *******************************************************************************

 # KanPianManager
-Open source (top service Your Dick Bigger) resource management platform, look at the cover, search mash, seeds.
+Open source (Makes Your Dick Bigger) resource management platform, look at the cover, search mash, seeds.

 ### use of technology
 Backend jFinal based framework, and postgresql database.
 The front-end based on Material Design Lite, and jquery.